nedamohamadzadeh/GitHub-ForkRoster/README.md

 **Step #2 - Find an Interesting Public Repository**

-Login to your GitHub account, then search for the repository owner **KSU-GEOG-728**.
+Login to your GitHub account, then search for the repository owner **owner: KSU-GEOG-728**.
 Next, find the repository *GitHub-ForkRoster*.

 **Step #3 - Create a Fork**